Montenegro

 Taxation of non-residents

-Montenegrin CIT Law contains specific rules for assessment and mechanisms for taxation of:
+Montenegrin CIT Law contains specific rules for assessment of taxation of:

-• capital gains of non-residents in transactions with other non-resident entities or resident and non-resident individuals, and
+• Capital gains of non-residents realised from transactions with other non-resident entities or resident and non-resident individuals, and

-The non-resident is obligated to file the tax return, via their Montenegrin tax representative (tax agent), within 30 days from generating income.
+The non-resident is obliged to file a tax return via appointed Montenegrin tax representative within 30 days from generating income.
 Tax liability will be determined based on the decision issued by the Montenegrin tax authorities.

 Tax audit process